Garcetti orders closures of bars, gyms, theaters, in-person dining in restaurants to contain coronavirus

 "This is an absolutely critical moment in our city's history," Garcetti said.

-He is also ordering public businesses such as bars and nightclubs, gyms and movie theaters to close.
-He said he could not order churches and other religious institutions to close, but he encouraged them to do so voluntarily.
+He is ordering businesses that serve the public such as bars and nightclubs, gyms, bowling alleys and movie theaters to close.
+He said he could not legally order churches and other religious institutions to close, but he encouraged them to do so voluntarily.

+Garcetti compared the current crisis to past challenges such as earthquakes, riots and fires.
+But now more so than in the past, he said, every resident of the city has a responsibility to take action.

+"We are all first responders.
+This isn't just someone else's responsibility, but it is the responsibility of each one of us.
+Your actions matter and they can and will save lives."

 The mayor's announcement comes just hours after Gov. Gavin Newsom called for bars and nightclubs to close to help contain the virus and for restaurants to reduce their occupancy by 50%.